AdobeDocs/marketo.en/help/marketo/product-docs/administration/additional-integrations/add-readytalk-as-a-launchpoint-service.md

 # Add ReadyTalk as a LaunchPoint Service {#add-readytalk-as-a-launchpoint-service}

-Marketo manages&nbsp;your ReadyTalk webinar registration and attendance.
+Marketo manages your ReadyTalk webinar registration and attendance.

 >[!NOTE]
 >